Upper Level, Lee's Academy

-Mailing address: P. O. Box 17, Madison, CT 06443
+Mailing Address: P. O. Box 17, Madison, CT 06443

 The Allis-Bushnell House

-853 Boston Post Road in downtown
+853 Boston Post Road

-The Allis-Bushnell House is open to members and to the public for special seasonal events and open houses that occur throughout the year.
+The Allis-Bushnell House is open to members and to the public for tours, events, and open houses that occur throughout the year.

 The grounds of the Allis-Bushnell House are open year-round at no cost to visitors.